riganti/dotvvm-docs/Pages/upgrading-from-older-versions/compilation-status-page.md

 ### API Security

 The API can be secured in the same way as the status page is.
 API can trigger only one compilation of any given page, so there should not be possibility of DDOS attack.
 Leaking of sensitive information is still possible, so some security measures should be put in place.

 Additionally, the behavior for unauthorized access can be configured via `NonAuthorizedApiAccessMode` property on `StatusPageApiOptions`.

 Possible values are:
--   `Deny`
-   Default behavior where unauthorized clients will receive `401` error code.
+-   `Deny`: Default behavior where unauthorized clients will receive `401` error code.
--   `BasicResponse`
-    Unauthorized clients will receive 200 for successful compilation and 500 for failed one.
+-   `BasicResponse`: Unauthorized clients will receive 200 for successful compilation and 500 for failed one.
--   `DetailedResponse`
-    Even Unauthorized clients will receive complete enumeration of discovered errors.
+-   `DetailedResponse`: Even Unauthorized clients will receive complete enumeration of discovered errors.

 ```CSHARP
 public void ConfigureServices(IDotvvmServiceCollection services)